-The company’s most recent project is “BLOOM”, in which the Derrick Brothers directed the hip-hop teen drama.
-Their proof of concept film “ARCHITECTS OF CRIME” premiered at the Los Angeles International Shorts Festival in 2016, and was an official selection of the Action On Film International Film Festival, and the Hollywood Black Film Festival.
+The company’s most recent project is the proof of concept film “ARCHITECTS OF CRIME“, which premiered at the Los Angeles International Shorts Festival in 2016, and was an official selection of the Action On Film International Film Festival, and the Hollywood Black Film Festival.

 Upcoming, the production company has the original film “TAKE IT IN BLOOD” in the works, which The Derrick Brothers wrote and will direct.

 Way back in elementary school, William and Christopher got into mischief by convincing their friends to wear crazy costumes and talk in funny accents for the movies they made in their backyard.

 Hailing from Shaker Heights, Ohio, the Derrick Brothers have traveled extensively in Germany, France, Austria, Mexico, Egypt, Columbia, and Ecuador before arriving in Los Angeles.